 Book An Organized Tour To Trouville-sur-Mer here.

-Spending time in Normandy France, its history is never far from view.
+One of the most important things to do in Normandy France is to honour its rich history.
 It is not only by visiting the large well-known memorials and cemeteries that we are reminded of the historical significance of Normandy.
 Reading the smaller plaques honouring heroic soldiers and their remarkable undertakings prompts one to remember the sacrifices made.

 Rouen, the capital city of Normandy France, has the most marvellous medieval centre to visit.
-Follow the soaring spires of Notre-Dame Cathedral and explore the cobbled streets lined with half-timbered houses leaning this way and that.
+Follow the soaring spires of Notre Dame Cathedral and explore the cobbled streets lined with half-timbered houses from the Middle Ages leaning this way and that.
 Leave time to stand and admire the unforgettable Renaissance gilded clock (Gros-Horloge).
 Visit the museum dedicated to the life of Joan of Arc, a national hero in France.
 She was tried and executed in Rouen.

 Travel Tip What To Do In Normandy France:

-Consider using Rouen as a base from which to explore parts of Normandy.
+Consider using Rouen as a base from which to explore the best things to do in Normandy.

 Book An Organized Tour To Rouen here.